cedrickchee/pytorch-android/README.md

 ![demo](https://thumbs.gfycat.com/MiniatureBlissfulGermanspaniel-size_restricted.gif)

-_The source code for the demo in this repo was originally based on [AICamera repo](https://github.com/bwasti/AICamera) unchanged._
+_The source code for the demo in this repo was originally based on [AICamera repo](https://github.com/bwasti/AICamera) and as of 2018-12-31, the codebase was based on [Soumith's AICamera repo](https://github.com/soumith/AICamera)._

 **Project Status**:

-- Early release.
-Still in heavy development.
-What this means is, things might be moved around quickly and things will break.
 - 2018-12-31:
   - PyTorch core maintainers have updated AICamera example to work with latest PyTorch master.
 Once that PR is merged into PyTorch master, you can use the README below to get a working Android app, including changing the Protobuf with your own `init.pb` / `predict.pb` files.
   - [Android OSS fixes PR](https://github.com/pytorch/pytorch/pull/15509).
 - 2019-01-01:
-  - I have tested the Android OSS fixes with my own `resnet18_init_net_v1.pb` and `resnet18_predict_net_v1.pb` Protobuf files and the Android app is working fine.
+  - I have tested the Android OSS fixes with my own ResNet18 model (`resnet18_init_net_v1.pb` and `resnet18_predict_net_v1.pb` Protobuf files) and the Android app is working fine.
+- Early release.
+Still in heavy development.
+What this means is, important features are missing, things might be moved around quickly and things will break.

 ## Goal